evanmac123/air/README.md

 #### Ruby Version Manager
 We use [asdf](https://github.com/asdf-vm/asdf) as our version manager for all langs.

+#### Setting Up MongoDB
+* After downloading Mongo, create the “db” directory.
+This is where the Mongo data files will live.
+You can create the directory in the default location by running `mkdir -p /data/db`
+* Make sure that the /data/db directory has the right permissions by running "sudo chown -R `id -un` /data/db"

 Airbo App Setup
 ------------
 1. Get the Airbo source code: